 Heed the advice of your fellow relaunchers and Conference goers…register early so you can take some time to get the hang of the platforms (Brazen and your iRelaunch account) so during your sponsor chats you can focus on making an impression when it really counts.

-So to recap - if you wait to register, the more likely it will be that you’ll experience longer queues to chat with sponsor representatives on the networking day (October 14th) and you’ll also end up paying more.
+RECAP - if you wait to register, the more likely it will be that you’ll experience longer queues to chat with sponsor representatives on the networking day (May 11th) and you’ll also end up paying more.